Inflight broadband is set to take off in APAC

 Way more than Wi-Fi

 As the skies get busier, airlines will also need the very best inflight safety solutions to enable optimum use of precious airspace.
-One of Asia’s largest carriers, Shenzhen Airlines, is now flying with SwiftBroadband-Safety, Inmarsat’s next generation IP-based broadband service for the flight deck.
+One of Asia’s largest carriers, Shenzhen Airlines, is now flying with SB-S, Inmarsat’s next generation IP-based broadband service for the operations and safety flight deck.
 It makes Shenzhen the first commercial air transport carrier to install next generation flight deck broadband on narrow body A320s.

 In November, Inmarsat Aviation won the Inflight APAC Connectivity Enablement Award.
 The award 'celebrates the connected cabin' in aviation and Inmarsat won against other providers in the region.
 Alexander Preston, Inflight editor said, ''Inmarsat's future-proofing investment in providing reliability connectivity via its GX Aviation satellite constellation and JetWave terminal was cited as the decisive factor by the independent judging panel.
 This award acknowledges the operational and passenger experience benefits which GX offers.
 The Inflight team congratulates Inmarsat on their ongoing commitment to inflight connectivity.''